Set your location

 Information on the most common types of cancers in children

-The most common types of cancers that happen in children are different from those seen in adults.
-The information below gives an overview of the more common types of childhood cancer and where you can find additional information and support.
+The information below gives an overview of the more common types of pediatric cancers and where you can find additional information and support.

 Acute lymphoblastic leukaemia